 Benefits of stopping smoking in pregnancy

 Stopping smoking in pregnancy gives immediate benefits to both you and your baby.
 Harmful chemicals disappear.
 Babies will have less chance of cot death.
 The earlier mum stops smoking, the better, but even stopping in the last few weeks before birth still brings benefits to their babies.
-For further information please see the below:
+For further information please see NHS website.

 The most successful way to stop smoking is with the help of Stop Smoking Services.

 You can access a service by calling 01922 270477 or 01922 444044.